MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/coverage/index.md

 ## Analyze code coverage

 The table in the **Coverage** panel displays the resources that were analyzed, and how much code is used within each resource.
-Choose a row to open that resource in the **Sources** panel and review a line-by-line breakdown of used code and unused code.
+Choose a row to open that resource in the **Sources** tool and review a line-by-line breakdown of used code and unused code.

 :::image type="complex" source="../media/coverage-sources-resource-drawer-coverage-selected.msft.png" alt-text="A code coverage report" lightbox="../media/coverage-sources-resource-drawer-coverage-selected.msft.png":::
    A code coverage report